The theme of one of the questions I get asked most frequently is MONEY.

-This is one of the best working money cutting tips!
+This is one of the best working money cutting tips for accommodation!
 You can earn credit on Airbnb by inviting friends to sign up.
 If the person you invited signs up and makes a booking, they receive R600 off of their booking and you receive R300 travel credit.
 All of your earned travel credit is then automatically subtracted from the fee of your next Airbnb booking.

 Sign up using my code for R600 off of your first Airbnb booking.